iotaledger/iota-wiki/content/tutorials/single-page-tutorials/mint-nft-with-javascript-shimmer.md

 > [Visit Shimmer Explorer here](https://explorer.alphanet.iotaledger.net/alphanet)

-You can click on the link above and discover the information on the Shimmer network Explorer.
+You can click on the link above and discover the information on the Shimmer Network Explorer.

 ![Shimmer Explorer](./images/mint-nft-with-javascript-shimmer/explorer.png)

 You can open the details on the NFT output to see the connected NFT Metadata.
-Just click on the `NFT Output`and the `Immutable Metadata` to view the data.
+Just click on the `NFT Output` and the `Immutable Metadata` to view the data.

 ![NFT Metadata](./images/mint-nft-with-javascript-shimmer/metadata.png)